PhysioGenLab/Tavares-et-al.-2025/README.md

-# Tavares-et-al-2025
+# Mendelian Randomization
-This is a repository with all scripts of analyses describes in Tavares et al. 2025 manuscript exploring the relationship between ADHD and telomere length through genomic mechanisms
+These are the scripts of mendelian randomization analysis, exploring causal features between TL (Codd et al. 2021) and ADHD (Demontis et al. 2023)